Travis Hernes: Aalborg BK (loan)

 On 17 January 2025, Hernes joined Danish Superliga club AaB on loan for the remainder of the season.

 On 30 March 2025, the day after a 0–4 loss home against Viborg FF in the first match of the Relegation round, Hernes was spotted at a nightclub in Aalborg alongside teammates Andres Jasson and Isak Hansen-Aarøen.
 All three players officially apologised through the club's website, describing the night out as "poor judgment" on their side.

+Groningen (loan)

+On 2 September 2025, Hernes moved on loan to Groningen in the Netherlands.

 Personal life

-Hernes is of Jamaican descent.
 He is a younger brother of footballer Trace Murray.